BrightonKahrs/project-gutenberg-analysis/README.md

     *If you do not see the Import Notebook option, make sure you are on the Data Science or Data Engineering experience*

-    Open notebook and set the Lakehouse you just created as the default Lakehouse for your notebook
+    Open notebook item then click Add Lakehouse.
+Select 'Existing Lakehouse' then choose the Lakehouse you just created.
+This will make your Lakehouse the default for this notebook

     ![Set Default Lakehouse](./images/set_default_lakehouse.png)